rust-lang/rust/text/0000-rename-int-uint.md

 ## K. `ipsz/upsz`:

-Now (and only now, which is the problem) it is clear where this final pair of alternatives comes from.
+Now (and only now, which is the problem) it is clear where this pair of alternatives comes from.

 By shortening `ptr` to `p`, `ipsz/upsz` no longer stress the "pointer" parts in anyway.
 Instead, the `sz` or "size" parts are (comparatively) stressed.
 Interestingly, `ipsz/upsz` look similar to `isiz/usiz`.